 17) Each team shall have a 360 degree white light on the stern and must be on during night travel and reduced visibility or between times determined by Tour du Teche race officials.
 The white light visible for two miles must be on during these times.
 This rule will be strictly enforced by TDT, LA Dept Wildlife and Fisheries, US Coast Guard and all Sheriff Departments.
 If a paddler obstructs the view of the white light on the stern then a white light (flashlight) must be secured to the bow of your boat in addition to the white stern light.
 These lights and attachment to the boat will be checked at boat check.
 Violation will result in disqualification from the race and require removal of your boat from the water.
 This rule applies to all Tour du Teche sponsored races.

 18) Each paddler shall have one flashlight in the boat.
 A flashlight attached to the bow of the boat does not serve this purpose.
+(A flashlight is not required for Top of the Teche, Chitimatcha, and Lower Atchafalaya River Sprint races).

 19) Each paddler shall have one audible signaling device (pealess type whistle or airhorn).